 Once you’ve added a “Field Section” component to your page, you can start to add individual fields.
 A “Field Section” can be added in many places, not just in tabs, so go wild!

 First, let’s add some fields that should always be visible to anyone who views the record:

 - Don’t forget to name each field section!

 - With a field selected, you can choose the UI behavior such as “Read Only” or “Required”.

 We can make both fields and entire field components conditionally visible.

 Below, I’ve added a new “Fields Section” component titled “Confidential Information”, and made it visible only to users with the Profile name “HR”:

-I’ve also made the field “Distance Willing To Travel” conditionally appear only if “Willing to Travel” is true:
+I’ve also made the field “Distance Willing to Travel” conditionally appear only if “Willing to Travel” equals TRUE: